 Our original bottling line was this cute little red Italian job that we nicknamed Mimi.
 Designed to bottle still wine -- a whole different beast than carbonated ale -- Mimi proved to be every bit as temperamental and capricious as you’d expect an Italian prima donna to be.
 What’s more, Mimi was a manual bottling line.
 Every operation had to be done by hand.
 (Picture Laverne and Shirley and you begin to get an idea of what a day with Mimi was like.
 Only minus the comedy.)

 Nonetheless, with Mimi’s help we succeeded in putting our beer into bottles, simultaneously silencing the critics and making great beer as close as the corner store for the first time in generations.
-Not long after, Full Sail Amber became our best-selling beer and garnered us our first heavy metal: A gold at the 1989 Great American Beer Festival.
+Not long after, our Full Sail Amber became our best-selling beer and garnered us our first heavy metal: A gold at the 1989 Great American Beer Festival.

 We don’t bottle our beers using Mimi anymore (thank God) and kiteboarders now outnumber the sailboarders in the Gorge, but a lot of things have remained the same around here.
 We still craft all our beers by hand, in one of the few manual brewhouses of its size in the country.
 Our hops and barley still come from trusted local farms.
 Our water, from a spring on Mount Hood.